World-Social-Dev-Team/.github/profile/README.md

 ## Hi there!
-We are World Social 👋
+We are the World Social Dev Team 👋

 <!--